pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 ## Digital Preservation

+> Section contributed by Emily Zheng, Roger Gillis, and Kevin Stranack

 Ensuring the longevity of your publication involves more than just having appropriate hosting, backups and securing the OJS application.
 Taking measures to ensure appropriate digital preservation of your journal content is an important step for ensuring the longevity of your journal.
-The section that follows is not a comprehensive overview of the entirely of digital preservation, and is not intended to replace an overall organizational digital preservation plan or strategy, but instead offers some advice on digital preservation as it relates to online journals and OJS in particular.
+The section that follows is not a comprehensive overview of the entirely of digital preservation, and is not intended to replace an overall organizational digital preservation plan or strategy, but instead offers some advice on digital preservation as it relates to online journals and OJS in particular and outlines some preservation options.

 ### Lots of Copies Keep Stuff Safe (LOCKSS)

-> Section contributed by Kevin Stranack

 Once your journal is set up on a secure and reliable server, you will still want to make sure you have an emergency preservation strategy in place.
 Unlike print publishing, where multiple copies are produced, distributed, and maintained by libraries, electronic journals often produce only a single electronic file (or set of files), which are accessed by multiple readers over the Internet.
 If this single file is lost, due to a system failure or human error, and no reliable backup exists, all of your work, and the work of your collaborators could simply disappear – permanently.
 To help online journal publishers overcome this potential disaster, Stanford University developed the open source LOCKSS project (Lots of Copies Keeps Stuff Safe).
 LOCKSS consists of geographically distributed servers maintained by libraries, the traditional experts in information storage and preservation.
 LOCKSS ensures that multiple copies of your content exists on a network of servers, that all of your latest content is collected and securely stored by a specialized web crawler (similar to those used by search engines), is continually examined for lost or damaged content, and makes any necessary repairs.
 Further details on how this system works is available on the [LOCKSS website](https://www.lockss.org/).

-## Public Knowledge Project Preservation Network (PKP PN)

-> Section contributed by Bronwen Sprout

-In addition to backing up your journal content, you will also want to plan for long term preservation in the event that your journal ceases publication and your host/publisher no longer provides access to your content.
-PKP has developed a low barrier preservation option to digitally preserve OJS journals in the form of the [PKP Preservation Network (PKP PN)](https://pkp.sfu.ca/pkp-pn/).
-The PKP PN provides free preservation services for any OJS journal that meets a few minimum requirements.
-The PKP PN is a dark archive, meaning that end users will not have access to the preserved content until after a “trigger event” (notification by the journal manager or cessation of deposits into the PN after a period of inactivity).
-After a trigger event, PKP staff will approve the importing of the preserved content into one or more OJS instances hosted by PKP member institutions.
-Once loaded into these host OJS instances, the content will be openly accessible.

-The PKP PN uses the LOCKSS (Lots of Copies Keep Stuff Safe) program, which offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
-This open source software is developed at Stanford University Library and enables libraries to preserve selected web journals by regularly polling registered journal websites for newly published content and archiving it.
-Each archive is continually validated against other library caches, and if content is found to be corrupted or lost, the other caches or the journal are used to restore it.

-There are a number of existing ejournal preservation programs in addition to the PKP PN, including the [Global LOCKSS Network](https://www.lockss.org/community/networks/), [CLOCKSS](https://clockss.org/), [Portico](https://www.portico.org/), and various national libraries.
-Many of these have an associated evaluation component and/or a fee for publisher participation.
-For example, the Global LOCKSS Network primarily preserves content from larger publishers and vendors.
-Private LOCKSS Networks are often country-based and preserve small numbers of OJS journals hosted by member libraries.

-Because OJS supports the LOCKSS system, it’s very easy to enable the PKP PN plugin, as well as other “flavours” of LOCKSS, from within the OJS interface.
-Depending on your journal’s arrangements, these alternatives to the PKP PN may or may not be relevant.
+### Why Consider Preservation?

+Considering digital preservation is a key part of sustainability and future-proofing.
+In the event that a journal stops publishing and goes offline, the following options can offer ways to have continued long-term access to published content.

+Preservation is a requirement for initiatives such as the [Directory of Open Access Journals (DOAJ)’s](https://doaj.org/) Seal status, and [Plan S](https://www.coalition-s.org/addendum-to-the-coalition-s-guidance-on-the-implementation-of-plan-s/principles-and-implementation/).
+It may also be a requirement to apply for certain grants through national funding agencies.

-## DOAJ and Digital Preservation/Archiving Policy
+### DOAJ and Digital Preservation/Archiving Policy

-> Section contributed by Roger Gillis

 Having a clear digital preservation and archiving strategy and making this explicit as part of a policy is a key component of the [DOAJ application process](/doaj/) policy and one of the criteria for being awarded the DOAJ Seal.
-If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin as noted in the previous section, which will fulfill the archiving component from DOAJ.
+If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin, as noted below, which will fulfill the archiving component from DOAJ.
 Also, be sure to document and make your journal’s policy on archiving available.
 In OJS, this can be done as part of the setup process, and the policy will then appear on your journal’s “About” page.

 The following policy from _Current Oncology_ is an example of a clear and concise archiving policy: